 How can you check?
-Well, if you've really gone for it, you may well have received a message through your Google Webmaster Tools.
+Well, if you've really gone for it, you may well have received a message through your Google Search Console.
 If you're not using this, you should be!

 You are looking for site-wide links from a single domain.
 If someone was going to link to you, it would be unusual for them to plant a link in a sidebar or footer and link from every page of your site (this is a popular ploy with web designers who think they are entitled to free advertising on your site).